NakuTenshi/wp-responsive-thumbnail-slider/readme.txt

 == Installation ==

 This plugin is easy to install like other plug-ins of Wordpress as you need to just follow the below mentioned steps:

-1. upload wp-responsive-thumbnail-slider folder to wp-Content/plugins folder.
+1. upload wp-responsive-image-slider folder to wp-Content/plugins folder.

 2. Activate the plugin from Dashboard / Plugins window.